devDucks/astroarch/README.md

 # What Raspberry version is supported?
 AstroArch runs on any raspberry capable to run aarch64 OS, this means `Raspberry Pi 4` and of course `Raspberry Pi 5`

+Note on the possible back-powering of the raspberry by a mount, camera, powered USB hub or other devices having its own power source and connected to the raspberry by USB.
+Plug in your raspberry then connect each device so as not to have issues for your AstroArch.

 # Download
 Please use this link to download the latest astroarch gzipped img file => UNAVAILABLE AT THE MOMENT - WE ARE BUILDING THE 2.0 IMAGE